slowbrain/PList.jl/README.md

 # PList

-A module for reading and writing OS X plist in ASCII format.
-The binary and XML format is not supported presently.
+A module for reading and writing OS X plists in ASCII format.
+This is the property list format that originated on NeXTSTEP.
+The binary and XML format commonly used on Mac today is presently not supported

 Example of plist ASCII format: